 Posted by That's it. on Jul 9th 2019

 In recent years, there has been an unprecedented amount of media attention dedicated to sugar.
-Sugar seems to have transitioned from being a harmless sweet treat to a controversial food causing many to fully abandon it.
-While added sugars should most definitely be limited, it’s important to fully understand the different types of sugar to ensure a healthy, balanced diet complete with nutrients, vitamins, and minerals.
+It seems to have transitioned from being a harmless sweet treat to a controversial food, causing many to fully abandon it.
+Here's info on the differences between natural and added sugars.

 Arguably one of the best features of That’s it.
-Fruit Bars, and something that distinguishes us from the majority of other fruit snacks and bars, is that we never add any sugar to our Fruit Bars & Probiotic Fruit Bars.
-All of the sugar found in our Fruit Bars occurs naturally in the fruit itself.
-What’s the difference and why does it matter?
-Here’s the low-down on sugar.
+Fruit Bars, and something that distinguishes us from the majority of other fruit snacks and bars, is that we never add any sugar to our Fruit Bars or Probiotic Fruit Bars.
+All of the sugar found in our fruit bars occurs naturally in the fruit itself.
+So, what’s the difference and why does it matter?
+Here is the low-down on sugar.

 Natural vs. Added Sugars

 When reading labels, don’t put something down immediately just because it has a high sugar count.
 Before deciding how to proceed, it’s important to identify the source of the sugar.
 Is the sugar naturally occurring (as it does in fruit) or has it been added to improve the taste of the food?
 If the sugar content in a food product is naturally occurring, you have the green light, but if the sugar has been added, you should definitely proceed with caution.